LordDashMe/knowledge/RDBMS/Form Normalization.md

 - The table values must be ```atomic```.

 - The table must be ```isomorphic```.
-  - [x] 1.
-There's no top-to-bottom ordering to the rows.
+  1. There's no top-to-bottom ordering to the rows.
-  - [x] 2.
-There's no left-to-right ordering to the columns.
+  2. There's no left-to-right ordering to the columns.
-  - [x] 3.
-There are no duplicate rows.
+  3. There are no duplicate rows.
-  - [x] 4.
-Every row-and-column intersection contains exactly one value from the applicable domain (and nothing else).
+  4. Every row-and-column intersection contains exactly one value from the applicable domain (and nothing else).
-  - [x] 5.
-All columns are regular [i.e. rows have no hidden components such as row IDs, object IDs, or hidden timestamps].
+  5. All columns are regular [i.e. rows have no hidden components such as row IDs, object IDs, or hidden timestamps].

 - Each cell in the table must contain only one piece of information and there can be no duplicate rows.